Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Types of Rudraksha Bracelet by Mukhi

 The "Mukhi" (face) of a Rudraksha bead refers to the number of natural cleft lines running vertically from the top hole to the bottom hole.
-Each Mukhi corresponds to a specific deity and Graha, and wearing that Mukhi as a bracelet provides targeted, continuous planetary balancing through the wrist.
-Below are the most commonly worn Mukhi types in bracelet form, their planetary correspondences, benefits, and price ranges.
+Classical texts give each Mukhi a presiding deity.
+The pairing of a Mukhi with a graha is a modern astrological convention, found in no Purana or Upanishad, used to target continuous planetary balancing through the wrist.
+Below are the most commonly worn Mukhi types in bracelet form, their deity, their modern graha pairing, benefits, and price ranges.

 5 Mukhi Rudraksha Bracelet — The Universal Choice

 The 5 Mukhi Rudraksha is the most widely available, most affordable, and most universally recommended bead.
-It is presided over by Kalagni Rudra and corresponds to Guru (Jupiter) — the great benefic in Vedic astrology, the Graha of wisdom, prosperity, spiritual growth, and good fortune.
+The Shiva Purana names it Rudra Himself, by the name Kalagni, and a form of Shivji.
+In the modern astrological convention it is paired with Guru (Jupiter), the great benefic in Vedic astrology, the graha of wisdom, prosperity, spiritual growth, and good fortune.

-Why it is the default: The Shiva Purana explicitly states that the 5 Mukhi Rudraksha is safe for all — regardless of age, gender, birth chart, or current planetary period.
-It requires no astrological consultation before wearing.
-A 5 Mukhi bracelet provides general prosperity enhancement, mental clarity, blood pressure regulation (cited in bioelectric studies on Rudraksha), and a calm, focused disposition.
+Why it is the default: The Shiva Purana names the 5 Mukhi as lordly and granting all salvation and every desired object, and tradition holds it safe for all, regardless of age, gender, birth chart, or current planetary period.
+It needs no astrological consultation before wearing.
+A 5 Mukhi bracelet gives general prosperity, mental clarity, blood pressure support (cited in bioelectric studies on Rudraksha), and a calm, focused mood.
 It is the ideal first Rudraksha for anyone who has never worn one before.

 Best for: Everyone.
 Students, professionals, homemakers, retirees.
 Particularly beneficial during Jupiter Mahadasha or when Jupiter is weak or debilitated in the birth chart.